PiotrG1996/IoT_HX711/README.md

   <img width="300" height="100" src="img/functionblock.png">
 </p>

-A JavaScript function block allows to write a code in javascript programming language.
+A JavaScript function block allows writing a code in a javascript programming language.
 A JavaScript object is kept in a message called msg.
-A node called ConvertToForce contains complete function to get current time, calculate force and moment of a force.
-The message is send in an object of the following structure:
+A node called ConvertToForce contains a complete function to get the current time, calculate force, and moment of a force.
+The message is sent in an object of the following structure:
 ```json
 {
 "time": "20:55:59",